rubypair/rubypair/README.md

   - twitter, linked in profiles, github
   - areas of code you like (tests, views, database, etc)
   - city, state (optional)
-  - prefer in-person or online pair programming
+  - prefer in-person, online pair programming, or either
   - link to coderwall
-* Page to search/browse people similar to you
 * Comment on profile (talk positively how it was to pair with that person)

 ## Future: